 Well, this is not excellent spin because the spin is totally absurd.

-Path to October 8th, the sequel to the Path to 9-11.
+Path to October 8th, the sequel to the path to 9-11.

-1993, North Korea shocks the world by saying it'll quit the nuclear non-proliferation treaty, and then later suspends its withdrawal.
+1993, North Korea shocks the world by saying it'll quit the Nuclear Nonproliferation Treaty and then later suspends its withdrawal.

 In 1994, North Korea and the United States sign an agreement in Geneva, North Korea pledging to freeze and eventually dismantle its nuclear weapons program in exchange for help building two power-producing nuclear reactors.

-That was the sucker deal made with Madeline Albright, Jimmy Carter did some advanced work, and with the Clinton administration.
+Jimmy Carter did some advance work and with the Clinton administration.

-So it was 1994, Clinton's second year in office, that North Korea ran the sucker deal to uh perfection against the United States.
+So it was 1994, Clinton's second year in office, that North Korea ran the sucker deal to perfection against the United States.

 Then September 17th, 1999, five years later, President Clinton agrees to a first major easing of economic sanctions against North Korea since the Korean War's end in 1953.